 Rebound Anticipated For Hong Kong Stock Market

-(RTTNews) - The Hong Kong stock market headed south again on Friday, one day after ending the seven-day losing streak in which it had plummeted more than 920 points or 5.6 percent.
-The Hang Seng Index now rests just beneath the 16,250-point plateau although it may inch higher on Monday.
+(RTTNews) - The Hong Kong stock market turned lower again on Friday, one day after ending the four-day losing streak in which it had plummeted almost 1,000 points or 7 percent.
+The Hang Seng Index now rests just above the 15,300-point plateau although it's expected to see renewed support on Monday.

-The global forecast for the Asian markets suggests little movement and uncertainty thanks to the ongoing hostilities in the Middle East.
-The European markets were up and the U.S. bourses were mixed and little changed and the Asian markets figure to follow the latter lead.
+The global forecast for the Asian markets is upbeat on earnings expectations and news.
+The European markets were mixed and the U.S. markets were sharply higher and the Asian bourses are expected to follow the latter lead.

-The Hang Seng finished modestly lower on Friday as losses from the technology stocks and properties were mitigated by support from the financials.
+The Hang Seng finished modestly lower on Friday as losses from the technology and property stocks were offset by support from the financials and energy companies.

-Among the actives, Alibaba Group shed 0.42 percent, while Alibaba Health Info skidded 0.81 percent, ANTA Sports advanced 0.96 percent, China Life Insurance gained 0.22 percent, China Mengniu Dairy added 0.52 percent, China Resources Land tanked 2.11 percent, CITIC improved 0.80 percent, CNOOC jumped 1.82 percent, Country Garden plummeted 3.09 percent, CSPC Pharmaceutical climbed 1.08 percent, Galaxy Entertainment slumped 0.98 percent, Henderson Land increased 0.44 percent, Hong Kong & China Gas rose 0.17 percent, Industrial and Commercial Bank of China collected 0.27 percent, JD.com retreated 1.60 percent, Lenovo fell 0.19 percent, Li Ning rallied 1.12 percent, Meituan sank 0.46 percent, New World Development tumbled 1.94 percent, Techtronic Industries dropped 0.80 percent, Xiaomi Corporation declined 1.24 percent, WuXi Biologics plunged 3.12 percent and Hang Lung Properties was unchanged.
+Among the actives, Alibaba Group and Meituan both retreated 1.65 percent, while Alibaba Health Info declined 1.55 percent, ANTA Sports tumbled 1.72 percent, China Life Insurance skidded 1.04 percent, China Mengniu Dairy slumped 1.48 percent, China Resources Land dropped 0.65 percent, CITIC fell 0.43 percent, CNOOC sank 0.60 percent, Country Garden plummeted 3.24 percent, CSPC Pharmaceutical plunged 2.96 percent, Galaxy Entertainment added 0.63 percent, Haier Smart Home climbed 0.94 percent, Hang Lung Properties slid 0.41 percent, Henderson Land lost 0.47 percent, Hong Kong & China Gas shed 0.53 percent, Industrial and Commercial Bank of China collected 0.56 percent, JD.com surrendered 2.49 percent, Lenovo advanced 0.83 percent, Li Ning gained 0.50 percent, New World Development eased 0.19 percent, Nongfu Spring rallied 2.32 percent, Techtronic Industries jumped 1.87 percent, Xiaomi Corporation stumbled 1.05 percent and WuXi Biologics tanked 2.58 percent.

-The lead from Wall Street is of little help as the major averages opened slightly higher on Friday but then hugged both sides of the line for the rest of the session, ending mixed and little changed.
+The lead from Wall Street is solid as the major averages opened slightly higher on Friday but accelerated throughout the day, sending the S&P and Dow to record closing highs.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!